 Follow a Workout Plan

-As we mentioned in the introduction, services like Future will take your travel workouts to the next level and offer a completely customized workout plan, along with accountability and support.
+Services like Future will take your travel workouts to the next level and offer a completely customized workout plan, along with accountability and support… but this isn’t cheap.

-On the cheaper end of the scale, apps like Fitbod and Alpha Progression allow you to build custom profiles so you can exclude specific equipment you don’t have access to.
+If you’re looking for value for money, apps like Fitbod and Alpha Progression allow you to build custom profiles so you can exclude specific equipment you don’t have access to.
 The apps then create an appropriate workout plan based on your goals.
-You can even select how many days and your time restraints too (as you probably don’t have much time if you’re traveling either for work or pleasure).
+You can even select how many days you want to exercise for and your time restraints too (as you probably don’t have much time if you’re traveling either for work or pleasure).

 By following a workout plan, you can train more efficiently.
-This might mean only training 2 or 3 times a week but still achieving the same results as if you’d train more often.
+This might mean only training 2 or 3 times a week but still achieving the same results compared to if you had trained more often.
 Don’t under-estimate good programming.

 Travel Workout Plan